 View Heading Hierarchy in Microsoft Word

-In the View tab, use the Navigation button to view a list of headings in the document.
+In the ribbon, go to the View tab, then choose Navigation Pane to display the list of the headings in your document.

 Side-bars, Asides, and “Right Rails”